ivichadriana/deconvolution_sc_sn_comparison/README.md

 **The following repository is a work in progress.**

-The aim is to find a method of normalization or trasnformation that can be applied to single-nucleus RNA sequencing dataset, improving deconvolution.
+The aim is to find a method of normalization or transformation that can be applied to single-nucleus RNA sequencing dataset, improving deconvolution.

 ## The following files are currently in the repository:
 ### 1. run_prep_all.sh: Bash script to run the file below (prepare_deconvolution.py)